Structure formation during phase transitions in strongly interacting matter: Introduction

-Calculations show that in the heaviest compact stars the baryon density reaches up to $10 n_0$.
+Calculations show that in the heaviest compact stars the baryon density in the center may reach up to $(6-8) n_0$, e.g. cf. \cite{{Klahn:2006ir}}.
 Again typical distances between particles are such that asymptotic freedom regime is not realized.
-Various possibilities are considered: of purely hadronic neutron stars, hybrid stars, where a part of the interior consists of the strongly interacting quark-gluon plasma, and may be even quark nuclearites consisting of strange quark matter, cf. \cite{Glendenning2000}.
-New branch of compact object astrophysics is related with the gravitational wave detections by LIGO and VIRGO Collaborations from mergers of the compact stars.
-Neutron Star Interior Composition Explorer (NICER) observations of rotation-powered millisecond pulsars get information about the mass-radius relation of neutron stars and the equation of state of the dense matter in their cores, cf. \cite{Bogdanov:2021yip}.
+Various possibilities are considered: purely hadronic neutron stars, hybrid stars, where a part of the interior consists of the strongly interacting quark-gluon plasma, quark nuclearites (strange-quark objects of sizes of meteorites) and smaller size quark nuggets consisting of strange quark matter, cf. \cite{Glendenning2000,Witten:1984rs,DeRujula:1984axn}.
+New branch of compact object astrophysics is related with the gravitational wave detections by LIGO and VIRGO Collaborations from mergers of compact stars.
+The Neutron Star Interior Composition Explorer (NICER) observations of rotation-powered millisecond pulsars get information about the mass-radius relation of compact stars and the equation of state of the dense matter in their cores, cf. \cite{Bogdanov:2021yip}.
 Future gravitational wave measurements may help to constrain the onset densities of the strong phase transitions \cite{Blacker:2020nlq}.
 The future laboratory experiments at Nuclotron-based Ion Collider Facility (NICA) at Dubna and Antiproton and Ion Research (FAIR) at Darmstadt will complement actively continuing astronomical observations, cf. \cite{Senger2022}.